 For me, financing a suburban American dream I don’t want to live doesn’t make sense.
-Where many look at homeownership as a step in the right direction towards personal and financial success, I see it as a big expensive burden that moves me deeper into debt (albeit a strategic investment) and further away from my desired urban, unrooted, minimalist lifestyle.
+Where most look at homeownership as a step in the right direction towards personal and financial success, I see it as a big expensive burden that moves me deeper into debt (albeit a strategic investment) and further away from my desired urban, unrooted, minimalist lifestyle.
 That’s hard to maintain as a first-time homebuyer.

 So we decided we’re not in a rush to buy.
-In Charlotte our rental rates give us the amount of space we need in the neighborhoods we want.

 I’m sure home buying will be for us eventually, but for now we’re content to save up some more cash and relish the often overlooked finer things of the renter’s life.